 Facilities Our corporate headquarters are located in New York City, where we occupy facilities totaling approximately 65,000 rentable square feet under a lease that expires in 2027.
 We use these facilities primarily for technology, product design, research and development, sales and marketing, supply chain and logistics, finance, legal, human resources, and information technology.
-In November 2018, we entered into a lease agreement for our planned new corporate headquarters in New York City, which we intend to occupy by the fall of 2020 and which consists of approximately 312,000 square feet under a 16-year lease.
-We also have a Member support and sales team located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occupy approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a located in Plano, Texa under a lease that expires in 2023.
+In November 2018, we entered into a lease agreement for our planned new corporate headquarters in New York City, which we intend to occuply by the fall of 2020 and which consists of approximately 312,000 square feet under a 16-year lease.
+We also have a Member support and sales team located in Plano, Texas, where we occup approximately 28,000 rentable square feet under a lease that overice in 2022. under a lease that expires in 2023.